tiagodaru/palworld-backup-script/README.md

 Set-ExecutionPolicy UnRestricted
 ```

+Now to run the script, access the folder where the script is and from there type the PowerShell execution command
 Agora para executar o script acesse a pasta onde está o script e de dentro dela digite o comando de execução do PowerShell
 ```
 .\script-backup-palworld-saved.ps1